Information about Programs and Information Holdings: Sources of Federal Government and Employee Information 2021 to 2022

 4.5 Workplace Equity

-Workplace Equity comprises three programs.
-The Legislated Employment Equity Program promotes, supports and enhances employment equity outcomes for four designated groups – women, Aboriginal peoples, persons with disabilities and members of visible minorities – in federally regulated private-sector employers, Crown corporations and other federal organizations that have 100 or more employees and fall under the Employment Equity Act.
-The Federal Contractors Program ensures that contractors who have a combined workforce in Canada of 100 or more employees and have received initial federal government goods and services contract valued at $1 million or more achieve and maintain a workforce that is representative of the Canadian workforce.
-Workplace Opportunities: Removing Barriers to Equity is a grant and contribution program designed to support employers subject to the Act in their efforts to improve designated group representation in areas of low representation through the development of partnerships and industry-tailored strategies.
+Workplace Equity comprises four programs.
+The Legislated Employment Equity Program promotes, supports and enhances employment equity outcomes for four designated groups – women, Indigenous peoples, persons with disabilities and members of visible minorities – in federally regulated private-sector employers, Crown corporations and other federal organizations that have 100 or more employees and fall under the Employment Equity Act.
+The Federal Contractors Program ensures that contractors who have a combined workforce in Canada of 100 or more employees and have received an initial federal government goods and services contract valued at $1 million or more achieve and maintain a workforce that is representative of the Canadian workforce.
+Workplace Opportunities: Removing Barriers to Equity is a grants and contributions program designed to support employers subject to the Act in their efforts to improve designated group representation in areas of low representation through the development of partnerships and industry-tailored strategies.
 Workplace Opportunities: Removing Barriers to Equity is one of three funding streams that fall under the Terms and Conditions of the Labour Funding Program.
 Workplace Equity is responsible for Workplace Opportunities: Removing Barriers to Equity project assessments, approvals, and monitoring.
+The Employment Equity Achievement Awards (EEAA) is an annual Event that recognizes federally regulated private-sector employers, federal contractors, and individual business leaders for their achievements in implementing employment equity and their commitment to creating diverse and inclusive workplaces for the four designated groups.

 4.6 International Labour Affairs